zack-bitcoin/amoveo-mining-pool/README.md

 ```
 sh attach.sh
 ```
+If it says "Node is not running!", this means that the Amoveo mining pool is shut off and there is nothing for you to connect to.
+So try using start.sh again to turn it on.

 To disconnect, and allow it to run in the background, hold the CTRL key, and press D.